How Heavy Metals Disrupt Thyroid Function: The Role of HTMA Testing

 In our Adelaide-based functional medicine practice, HTMA frequently reveals heavy metal patterns in people with persistent thyroid symptoms, elevated thyroid antibodies, or poor response to thyroid medication—especially when conventional thyroid panels appear “normal.”

-People with fatigue, weight gain, brain fog, cold sensitivity, autoimmune thyroid conditions, known heavy metal exposure, or poor response to thyroid hormone replacement.
+This information is relevant for people experiencing fatigue, weight gain, brain fog, cold sensitivity, autoimmune thyroid conditions, known heavy metal exposure, or poor response to thyroid hormone replacement, including those with persistent fatigue and brain fog despite normal results.

 Key insight: